Breast cancer management and the General Practitioner’s role

 GPs play an important support and counselling role in breast cancer treatment

 The general practitioner can usually be counted on to provide ongoing support and counselling to women, their families and partners, as they adjust to the diagnosis of breast cancer and deal with the results of ongoing treatments and assessments.
 The general practitioner’s office is also in many cases the ‘filing center‘ for ongoing diagnostic and assessment results, and offers an important opportunity for clear communication of results and possibly further treatment options.

-GPs will usually deter to a breast cancer specialist, but can help with day-to-day health issues
+GPs will usually defer to a breast cancer specialist, but can help with day-to-day health issues

 Breast cancer patients and their families are generally quite preoccupied with the fear of recurrence, and this can be demonstrated in a variety of subtle physical ways, (lack of sleep, weight gain) and also mental health concerns.
 The general practitioner can address many of these issues and refer to other mental health specialists and counselors as required.

 The GP may continue to address pre-existing and ongoing health issues